Can I drive a normal car to Mt.Stirling or do I require a 4WD?

 Should I carry snow chains and do I have to fit them?

 Road signs, one in Mansfield and one just prior to the Resort Entry will inform you whether you will need to carry chains, instructions often differ between 4WD and 2WD vehicles.
 Chains are available at Mirimbah store adjacent to the Resort Entry.
 On your way up the mountain road signs at chain fitting bays will inform you if they are to be fitted.
+If you are camping on the mountain overnight, all vehicles must carry snow chains.

 Can I hire equipment and get ski lessons on the mountain?